RauschSchottManuel/RauschSchottManuel/README.md

 ### Hi there,
 my name is Manuel Rausch-Schott.
 I am a Software Developer from Austria.
+(No, we don't have Kangaroos🤣)

 - 🏡 Upper Austria
 - 👨‍🎓 HTBLA Leonding